eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 .. important::

-    All the communication, including EDP phase, would be performed using TCP.
+    All the communication, including discovery phase, would be performed using TCP.
     See the `Fast DDS discovery phases documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery.html>`_ for further information.

 .. note::